VisionEval/VisionEval-Docs/docs/09-estimation.md

 This module assigns a housing type, either single-family (SF) or multifamily (MF) to regular households based on the respective supplies of SF and MF dwelling units in the housing market to which the household is assigned (i.e. the Azone the household is assigned to) and on household characteristics.

-* This module step uses data sources including VELandUse
+* Data sources include VELandUse
-* This module step uses model types including Binary search algorithm
+* Model types include Binary search algorithm
-* This module step is estimated using the following methods: Package build
+* Estimation uses the following methods: Package build
-* This module step is documented in inst/module_docs/SimulateHousing.md
+* Documented in inst/module_docs/SimulateHousing.md

 The models in this model step are: